jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/automatic-execution-order-and-more.md

 -----

 Perhaps methods only interweave at points at which a resource is accessed by multiple things at the same time.
-The methods' diagram contents may be thrown in one method, automatic execution order applied, and the combined method is executed, where some things can be done in parallel and some things must be executed serial.
+The methods' diagram contents may be thrown in one method, automatic execution order applied, and the combined method is executed, where some things can be done in parallel and some things might be executed serial.

 Perhaps, everything's one big method in a way, you can flatten it out, and restructure it with automatic execution order... or something.